Rome–Tokyo Raid: The expedition: Italy to India

 Ferrarin and Masiero set off on 14 February 1920 at 11 from Centocelle airport in Rome.
 Their first stop was at Gioia del Colle, Puglia, as both aircraft were experiencing technical problems.
 The next stop was at Vlora, in Albania, where there were still Italian troops who had been occupying the city since 1914.
-After Vlora they stopped at Thessaloniki and from there they moved Izmir, at that time occupied by the Greeks.
+After Vlora they stopped at Thessaloniki and from there they moved İzmir, at that time occupied by the Greeks.

-From Izmir they headed for Antalya but technical problems forced them to make a landing at Aydın.
+From İzmir they headed for Antalya but technical problems forced them to make a landing at Aydın.
 They flew to Antalya, then occupied by the Italians, then on to Aleppo and Baghdad.
 In the Iraqi capital Ferrarin was forced to land on a field where a soccer match was taking place.
 On 23 February they left for Basra, where Ferrarin waited for Masiero for three days before resuming the flight for Bandar Abbas, though he was interrupted by bad weather which forced him to land at Bushehr.
 Finally reaching Bandar Abbas, after a first failed attempt due to a problem with his radiator, Ferrarin eventually managed to reach Chabahar.

 The expedition: India to China

 From there Ferrarin wanted to reach Karachi directly but, due to an engine problem, he was forced to land near a village inhabited by rebels who opposed British rule.
 Luckily the villagers mistook the Italian tricolor for the flag of Bulgaria, an enemy of Britain during the First World War.
 Taking advantage of this mistake, Ferrarin managed to leave the village unharmed and resume his journey towards Karachi.
 There Ferrarin rejoined Masiero who had managed to fly directly from Bandar Abbas.

 From Karachi Ferrarin left for Delhi, which he reached after a stop in Hyderabad and a short stop at a railway station.
-He then arrived in Allahabad and from there reached Kolkatta.
+He then arrived in Allahabad and from there reached Kolkata.
 After a long stop in there, waiting in vain for his other companions, Ferrarin resumed his flight in the direction of Akyab (one source states that he was flying a new plane, since his original one had been irreparably damaged by the carelessness of the local staff) and from there reached Yangon, the last staging post under British control - for the Baghdad to Burma stretch, the British authorities had given the pilots full support, providing help for repairs and guidance on routing.

 Masiero reached Yangon first, and Ferrarin then set off to follow him by way of Bangkok, Ubon Ratchathani and Hanoi, where he caught up with him.
 On 21 April Ferrarin set off again.
 He made two short landings, the first on a small island in the South China Sea and the second near Macao, before reaching Guangzhou.
 From there he proceeded to Fuzhou and then Shanghai.